jake-87/blog/content/blog/isabelle-autocorres-tut.md

                                 and M="λ(i, sum) s. unat (len - i)"])
 ```

 `I` is our invariant, and `M` is the termination measure for the loop.
 Note the type conversion in `M`.
-Then, `wp` (and `auto`) again:
+Then, `wp` for weakest precondition reasoning again:

 ```ocaml
   apply wp
   apply auto
 ```

+(unconstrained `auto` here technically isn't the best practice, as it's affecting multiple goals, but in this instance it works alright.)
 This leaves me with the following three goals.
 Again if you're unfamiliar with Isabelle, the left-hand-side represents our "known facts", and the right-hand-side is our goal, like earlier.

 ```ocaml
 proof (prove)